-- 17) Refer to Figure 2-7.
+- 56) Refer to Figure 2.14.
 If the two countries have the same amount of resources and the same technological knowledge, which country has an absolute advantage in the production of both pineapples and coconuts?

 - A) Guatemala

-- B) neither country
+- B) Neither country

 - C) Costa Rica

-- D) cannot be determined
+- D) An absolute advantage cannot be determined